 During cold winter months, there’s only one thing on your mind — supporting your immune system so you can be at your best and brightest.
 After all, you have places to be and a million fun things to do!
-There are some foods that can provide an extra helping of immune support.
+There are some foods that can provide an extra helping of immune support, not just during these colder months, but all year round.
 Here are five tips to help you keep support your immune system.

 Stay Hydrated and Pack in Nutrients with Broth-Based Soups